Guidev123/Guidev123/README.md

 # About me 🔍
-I've been working as a .NET Backend developer since 2023, focusing on API and web application development using ASP.NET and Blazor.
-My expertise includes cloud computing with Azure and relational SQL databases, alongside fluent English.
+I have been a .NET Software Engineer since 2022, developing APIs and web applications with ASP.NET, Node.js and Blazor.
+I have knowledge in cloud computing with Azure, relational and no relational databases.
+Additionally, I am fluent in English.

 ## Contact 🌐
 <div align="left">